Here are some creative Christmas gift wrapping ideas that will not only lend your presents a personal touch but are also sustainable and waste-free.

 - or snip out hearts or stars and stick these on as well.

 Any kind of creative collage goes great atop recycled brown packing paper.
-Whether in your own household or this year’s round of secret Santa at work, these Christmas or holiday gift wrapping ideas are bound to impress their recipient, hands down.
+These Christmas or holiday gift wrapping ideas are bound to impress their recipient, hands down.

-Additional sustainable gift wrapping ideas include reusing old calendars, paper patterns or sheet music in packaging your presents.
-Alongside holiday gift wrap made from old maps of all scales and full-page newspaper ads, these make for a real eye-catcher.
+Additional sustainable gift wrapping ideas include reusing old calendars, paper patterns or sheet music, old maps of all scales and full-page newspaper ads.

 More decorative ideas: Salt Dough Ornaments Recipe: A Fun Holiday Project for Kids of All Ages